Change Begins with You: How to Restore Health

 Each and every food you consume informs your body on how to function.
 For example, plant foods high in phytonutrients and fibers feed beneficial gut bacteria.
 The bacteria then produce metabolites that help form a healthy intestinal barrier, as well as enter systemic circulation interacting with our genes affecting genetic expression.
 This continuous crosstalk between our environment (food, air, water, and thoughts) and our genes is what is creating a new you each and every day.

-If you have been experiencing the same symptoms for most of your life, and consuming the same foods, and repeating the same lifestyle patterns, then you don’t yet have the contrast to feel what it feels like to not have these symptoms.
+If you have been experiencing the same symptoms, consuming the same foods, and repeating the same lifestyle patterns for most of your life, then you don’t yet have the contrast to know what it feels like to not have these symptoms.
 Allowing yourself to feel all of the painful symptoms you are experiencing can sometimes be overwhelming at first, especially if you have been out of balance for some time.
 This is where self-love and compassion come in.

 This is the inflection point that can be the greatest catalyst for change and growth.